NGSEP/NGSEPcore/README.txt

 be called using these data.
 The usage for conservative variant calling in RAD-Seq or GBS samples becomes:

-java -jar NGSEPcore.jar SingleSampleVariantsDetector -maxAlnsPerStartPos 100 -minQuality 40 -maxBaseQS 30 -r <REFERENCE> -i <INPUT_FILE> -o <OUTPUT_PREFIX>
+java -jar NGSEPcore.jar SingleSampleVariantsDetector -maxAlnsPerStartPos 100 -minQuality 40 -r <REFERENCE> -i <INPUT_FILE> -o <OUTPUT_PREFIX>

-This module cal also be used to discover variants at different allele frequencies in pooled samples.
+This module can also be used to discover variants at different allele frequencies in pooled samples.
 For this use case, the ploidy parameter should be adjusted to the number of haplotypes present within the pool.
 The prior heterozygosity rate should also be increased according to the expected proportion of heterozygous